syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.MVC/advanced-accessibility-configuration.md

 ## Technical indicators

-Customizable properties within the `Indicators` allow you to control the accessibility of the technical indicators on the chart, including:
+The `Indicators` property allows you to analyze the trends and patterns in the data.
+The following `Accessibility` properties in `Indicators` can be customized for accessibility:

 * `AccessibilityDescription` - Provides a text description for the indicators, enhancing support for screen readers.
 * `AccessibilityRole` - Specifies the role of the indicators, helping screen readers to identify the element appropriately.